 Using these relationships, it is possible to calculate the diameter of the white dwarf star binary of Sirius; its dominant color provides its temperate; since we know the distance to the star and its brightness, we can calculate its luminosity.
 Once we know the luminosity (about four times hotter or sixteen times more luminous than the Sun), we can calculate the diameter of the star which turns out to be about 12,800 Km or about the same size as the Earth.

 We can also determine the approximate mass of the Sirius dwarf star because we can accurately measure the two stars as they rotate about each other.
 In a system like the Earth and its Moon where the Earth has six times more mass than the Moon, the Moon mostly rotates around the Earth which does not move very much around the Moon.
-In the case of Sirius and its white dwarf, they move around each other (the center of gravity is approximately halfway between them), meaning they have approximately the same mass despite the huge difference in size.
+In the case of Sirius and its white dwarf, they move around each other with the center of gravity approximately halfway between them.
+This means they have approximately the same mass despite the huge difference in size.

 Put another way, the white dwarf has the size of the Earth with a mass about the same as Sirius.
 This means that the white dwarf star is incredibly dense as we would have predicted knowing it is a white dwarf star.
 The remaining core has an average density 300,000 times greater than the Earth with 300,000 times the gravity.
 It is made almost entirely of degenerate matter composed of helium, carbon, and oxygen nuclei filled with a fog of degenerate electrons.